R-Pradhyumna/MCQ-Project/README.md

 Clicking on the Generate PDFS button will automatically download 4 PDFs where the questions and options are shuffled randomly, the correct answer being highlighted.

 This is currently Phase 1 of the project, For Phase-2 i have thought of designing a web document where the word format template is displayed to the users and they can download the word document directly without having to worry about alignment issues and shuffling.

+Clone the repository and open index.html file using live server.